Fabrizio-Caruso/Primitive-Pythagorean-Triples/README.md

 This is a simple code that enumerates all primitive Pythagorean triples by using Barning's theorem.
-The triples are enumarate in breadth-first order.
+The triples are enumerated in breadth-first order.
-The code can be built by any standard ANSI-complyant compiler such as GCC and CC65 (for the 6502 architecture).
+The code can be built by any standard ANSI-compliant compiler such as GCC and CC65 (for the 6502 architecture).

 ## Compilation